 Good to know:

-The parking lot is about a quarter mile away, but you don’t have to walk if you don’t want to.
+The parking lot is about a quarter mile away, but you don’t have to walk if you don’t want.
 There’s a shuttle bus and there’s valet parking in the second half of October.

 There are combo passes for multiple attractions, as well as individual tickets.
 If you want to skip the lines, you can buy general admission and VIP passes online.
 If you want to get the most out of the Ghost Hunt, come early in the season to avoid crowds.